 The wage theft burden rests on the worker.
 The worker must diligently pursue their claim and choose the right type of legal avenue after they have lost a source of income.
 On top of the loss of income, the worker has to be careful about how they pursue their claims because there is always a chance that the employer could retaliate.

-In August, New Jersey passed Bill A-2903/S-1790, which increased penalties and added jail time if companies did not pay their workers, provide benefits, or retaliated against workers due to complaints about wage theft.
-The passage of this bill makes wage theft not only more financially damaging to an employer but damaging to a company’s reputation and risky for those exposed to potential imprisonment.
+New Jersey has Bill A-2903/S-1790, which increases penalties and added jail time if companies did not pay their workers, provide benefits, or retaliated against workers due to complaints about wage theft.
+This bill makes wage theft not only more financially damaging to an employer but damaging to a company’s reputation and risky for those exposed to potential imprisonment.